dosoudil/maven-repository-builder/README.md

             *   **repo-url** - one repository URL or a list of them which should be searched.
             *   **top-level-gavs-ref** - reference to a file with the list of top level GAVs, every GAV should be on separate line.
+            *   **recursive** - flag to allow listing the listed dependencies recursively.
+Default is True.
+            *   **skip-missing** - flag to skip missing dependencies and only warn user instead of exiting.
+Default is True.
         *   "repository" - a local or remote repository to crawl and include found artifacts; additional artifact source config fields for this type are
             *   **repo-url** -one repository URL or a list of them, which should be crawled